stacks-network/docs/src/pages/ecosystem/address-confirmation.md

 ---
-description: 'Blockstack Network documentation'
+title: Confirm your address
+description: Learn how to confirm a Stacks address
 ---

-# Check your address
+## Introduction

 We recommend that you confirm your address is correct by going through the following steps in the Stacks Wallet: